matrix-org/synapse/docs/user_directory.md

 The search term is then split into words:

 * If [ICU](https://en.wikipedia.org/wiki/International_Components_for_Unicode) is
-  available, then the default locale will be used to break the search term into words.
+  available, then the system's [default locale](https://unicode-org.github.io/icu/userguide/locale/#default-locales) will be used to break the search term into words.
 (See the [installation instructions](setup/installation.md) for how to install ICU.)
 * If unavailable, then runs of ASCII characters, numbers, underscores, and hypens are considered words.

+The queries for PostgreSQL and SQLite are detailed below, by their overall goal is to find matching users, preferring users who are "real" (e.g. not bots, not deactivated).
+It is assumed that real users will have an display name and avatar set.

 ### PostgreSQL